 Marble Falls, TX

-The best time and place to see America’s native sparrows is the central Texas Hill Country in winter.
+The central Texas Hill Country is a great place to see America’s native sparrows in late winter.
 The annual Sparrow Fest is hosted by the Friends of Balcones Canyonlands National Wildlife Refuge.
-Visit Balcones Canyonlands Refuge tracts beyond the trails and learn about the 20-plus native species regularly seen in central Texas.
+Visit the refuge and learn about the 20-plus native species regularly seen in central Texas.

 Klamath Falls, OR